dmbarbour/awelon/AboutABC.md

 * base16 (all caps) encoding of resource id
 * encryption: AES in CTR mode, simply using a zero nonce/IV
 * authenticate and filter ciphertexts using both secure hashes
-* compression must include special Binaries support (see below)
+* compression should support embedding large binary data (see below)

 For ABC resources, we require *deterministic* compression - i.e. the same input always results in the same compressed output, without heuristic 'compression levels' or similar.
 An appropriate compression algorithm is still under consideration.